ZeroHighx/chess-pieces-detection-with-camera-and-YOLOv8/README.md

 # 📄 License

-This project is intended for educational and research purposes.
+This project is licensed under the MIT License.